The Donation Button Some People Asked For

 That said, it was still a really fun time.
 It was cool up on the mountain, but not quite enough I felt the need for the jacket I packed.
 Apparently in the mornings it gets down to almost freezing, about as cold as you will see in Thailand.
 We saw two different waterfalls, the second of which we were able to see much closer than the first.
 We went to a small village populated by people originally from Myanmar, see the impressive fabrics they make, and learn a little about their culture.
 We had a veggie friendly lunch, where I learned I have apparently developed some tolerance for spiciness that some of my fellow Westerners on the tour have not.
 We saw the tallest point in Thailand, and learned a little about the last king of Chiang Mai for which the mountain was (re)named.
 We walked a nature trail through a forested region covered in moss.
 Then we went to see the famed Queen and King Pagodas, which were absolutely beautiful, not only the buildings themselves, but the gardens as well.
 And last, we stopped at a local market, where I picked up some fried fruit (which I am eating as I type this in fact), before making the long drive back to Chiang Mai.
 That evening I went to the 7-Eleven and weighed my bag to see that it is within restrictions (weight is limited for carry-ons with EVA Air, not just size), and made sure that my boxed up bike will fit in the hotel shuttle to the airport.

 And today, well, it probably says something that I finally have found time to update this.
 I have spent the day, in all honesty, largely regretting that I didn't spend one more day on the road (I had originally planned on 3 days at the end instead of 4).
 I did some final packing, went out for brunch, walked around a bit, and have mostly been at the hotel.
-I am at the end of my adventuring, and while it has been immensely fun, now all my thoughts are on getting through what will be a miserable trip home (it has a 19 hour layover in Taipei for one thing) and getting home to my wife, friends, and job.
+I am at the end of my adventuring, and while it has been immensely fun, now all my thoughts are on getting through what will be likely an unpleasant trip home (it has a 19 hour layover in Taipei for one thing) and getting home to my wife, friends, and job.
 It sure was nice in my tour to Seattle and to Pittsburgh when the end of the trip was also the destination, no more travel necessary.
 But hey, the flight can't be worse than that foolish bus ride I took back from Florida...
 As long as my bike and I arrive intact, I will be happy.
 The loop is closed, the tour is done, and it's time to go home.
+Farewell Southeast Asia.
+It's been one of the best experiences of my life.

 Posted by Eli at 3:35 AM